tox-dev/tox/docs/plugins.rst

-There might also be some plugins not (yet) available from PyPI that could be installed directly fom source hosters like Github or Bitbucket (or from a local clone).
+There might also be some plugins not (yet) available from PyPI that could be installed directly from source hosters like Github or Bitbucket (or from a local clone).
 See the associated `pip documentation <https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support>`_.

 To see what is installed you can call ``tox --version`` to get the version of the host and names and locations of all installed plugins::